matyX6/homebound/README.md

 ## Status

 > [!NOTE]
 > Homebound is currently in its early development stages.
-Although it offers a flawless and secure experience, it does not yet include a graphical user interface (GUI).
-Future updates aim to introduce a GUI for even easier home server configuration and nice remote client.
+Although it offers a flawless and secure experience, the future aim is to deliver an easier home server and remote access setup by introducing a graphical user interface (GUI), packed with many quality of life (QoL) features.

 ## Compatibility